jscatterplot/Favonius_Backend/favonius_development_plan_v2.md

             objective_value=pyo.value(model.objective),
             solve_time_s=result.solver.time if hasattr(result.solver, 'time') else 0.0,
             status=status,
-        )
+            solver_used=solver_used,  # Track which solver was used for monitoring )
     else:
         # Never silently fail - log and return error result